-Nobody ever said MS Word was the best software for word processing, but I think we can all agree that Word won the war against its competitors.
+Nobody ever said Microsoft Word was the best software for word processing, but I think we can all agree that Word won the war against its competitors.
 Aside from a few obstinate holdouts, no one uses Word Perfect anymore, and Google Docs just doesn't have the features needed for serious legal document formatting (for now).
 Thus, whether you think Word is a great tool or a necessary evil, you need to know Word to practice law.
 (At a minimum, you'll enjoy your life as a lawyer more if you are proficient with the software you use to do your job.)
+I have also created a Microsoft Word template for lawyers that you can download here:

 The problems that arise from not knowing Word are manifold: janky-looking documents, disappearing text, formatting errors, and documents that simply crash.
-On the other hand, if you are good at Word, you can make reliably nice-looking and well-formatted documents and can fix documents that have problems.
-In this post, I'll cover what I consider to be the most essential skill for any lawyer using Word: defining and applying styles.
+On the other hand, lawyers that are good at Microsoft Word can make reliably nice-looking and well-formatted documents and can fix documents that have problems.
+However, we recommend utilizing a document review tool as well as a task management tool.
+In this post, I'll cover Microsoft Word for lawyers what I consider to be the most essential skill for any attorney using Word: defining and applying styles.

 But before we get to adding style, you first need to know how to give your documents a clean slate of formatting.

-My first and perhaps most important tip is: learn how to reset formatting in Word.
+My first and perhaps most important tip for lawyers using Microsoft Word is: learn how to reset formatting in Word.
 When your document formatting gets "off," it can be very difficult to get it back in order.
 You can have invisible tables fighting for space, mixed styles, and strange page layouts.
 The underlying code can even become corrupted.
 Here's how you can fix these problems:

 - Copy all of the text of the affected document to your clipboard